Teachers Pension Calculator UK 2025/26

-Estimate your TPS retirement income for Career Average and Final Salary sections with lump sum, early retirement and 2026 contribution rates.
+Estimate your Teachers' Pension Scheme income for both Career Average and Final Salary service, including lump-sum options, part-time effects and early retirement adjustments.

 Teachers Pension Scheme (TPS) Calculator